Spencer Steer Player Props: Reds vs. Brewers

 Spencer Steer At The Plate

+- Steer leads Cincinnati with 61 hits, batting .288 this season with 25 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 25th in batting average, 29th in on-base percentage, and 28th in slugging.
+- Among qualified hitters, he ranks 30th in batting average, while his on-base percentage ranks 33rd and he is 31st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.